 The second edition of the National Response Framework (NRF), updated in 2013, provides context for how the whole community works together and how response efforts relate to other parts of national preparedness.
 It is one of the five documents in a suite of National Planning Frameworks.
 Each Framework covers one preparedness mission area: Prevention, Protection, Mitigation, Response or Recovery.

 - National Response Framework (second edition) (PDF)

 Focus on Immediate Needs

 The Response Framework covers the capabilities necessary to save lives, protect property and the environment and meet basic human needs after an incident has occurred.
 Response activities take place immediately before, during and in the first few days after a major or catastrophic disaster.
 Then, recovery efforts begin to help the community get back on its feet.

 Roles and activities found in other Frameworks affect response efforts in many ways.
 For example, when people proactively do things to lessen the impact of future disasters—as described in the National Mitigation Framework—they may need fewer response resources when a disaster strikes.

 The Updated Response Framework

-While some other Frameworks debuted in 2013, the second edition of the National Response Framework (NRF) is based on an existing version released in 2008.
+While some other Frameworks debuted in 2013, the second edition of the NRF is based on an existing version released in 2008.
 The new NRF incorporates a focus on whole community and core capabilities.
 For example, the Framework now describes the important roles of individuals, families and households in response activities.